akeneo/pim-community-dev/.github/actions/extract/README.md

 # github-action-push-to-another-repository

-Used to push generated files from a directory from Git Action step into another repository on Github.
+Used to push generated files from a directory from Github Action step into another repository on Github.

-E.g.
-Repository pandoc-test contains Markdown and a Git Action to generate, using Pandoc, an output: HTML, PDF, odt, epub, etc.

-Repository pandoc-test-output: contains only the generated files from the first Git Action.
-Pushed here with github-action-push-to-another-repository

-And pandoc-test-output can have Git Pages to give access to the files (or just links to the raw version of the files)

 ## Inputs

 ### `source-directory` (argument)

-From the repository that this Git Action is executed the directory that contains the files to be pushed into the repository.
+From the repository that this Github Action is executed the directory that contains the files to be pushed into the repository.

 ### `destination-github-username` (argument)

-For the repository `https://github.com/cpina/push-to-another-repository-output` is `cpina`.
+For the repository `https://github.com/akeneo/akeneo-design-system` is `akeneo`.
 It's also used for the `Author:` in the generated git messages.

 ### `destination-repository-name` (argument)

-For the repository `https://github.com/cpina/push-to-another-repository-output` is `push-to-another-repository-output`
+For the repository `https://github.com/akeneo/akeneo-design-system` is `akeneo-design-system`

 ### `destination-branch` (argument)